 Unless your goal is to get millions of reads on Wattpad and/or to publish a book aimed at a specific section of the teen market that will compete with big social influencers -your read count doesn't really matter!

 If you're writing a dark YA Fantasy, or a gritty teen thriller, or an adult horror etc. you can build an audience on Wattpad but you may never get the same level of reads as that badboy billionaire book.
 That's okay!
 There are less of your target audience here.

 A million reads on Wattpad doesn't mean publishing success.
 Less than a million reads doesn't mean publishing failure.
 The most important thing to do is to write a great story!

 I hope you find these tips useful!
 Do you have any you would add?

 LAUREN PALPHREYMAN is a writer based in London.
 She is best known for her supernatural teen romance series, Cupid's Match, which has accumulated over 50 million hits online and was published by Wattpad Books / Penguin Random House, October 2019.
+Her urban fantasy Devils Inc. is out now.
 Find her on Instagram @LaurenPalphreyman, Twitter @LEPalphreyman, and Wattpad @LEPalphreyman